tommasorigon/India-SequentiaLogit/data-cleaning.md

 ## Selection of the variable of interest

 Among all the $580$ variables we select only those which we will include in our analysis.
 The variables of interest are coded according a [codebook](http://www.icpsr.umich.edu/cgi-bin/file?comp=none&study=36151&ds=3&file_id=1207405&path=ICPSR).
-The exact question posed to each eligible woman is instead described in the [questionnaire](http://www.icpsr.umich.edu/cgi-bin/file?comp=none&study=36151&ds=3&file_id=1212084&path=ICPSR).
+The exact questions posed to each eligible woman are instead described in the [questionnaire](http://www.icpsr.umich.edu/cgi-bin/file?comp=none&study=36151&ds=3&file_id=1212084&path=ICPSR).
 We considered the following variables

 - `STATEID`.
 Relabeled as `state`, contains the name of the State.
 - `EW6`.
 Relabeled as `age`, represents the age of each eligible woman in 2011.